It all started in the 1940s . . .

 a short story by Scott Pearson

-Carlton, Minnesota, early June 1955.
+Carlton, Minnesota, June 1955.
 Hoping to have a fun summer vacation after ninth grade, Eddie tries to reconcile his two best friends by taking them camping to search for a monster he’s heard is lurking in nearby Jay Cooke State Park.

 “The Loneliness of Monsters”